Found us from search engine?

-Here’s the thing, like mentioned before, if your websites have a lot of redirection chains, that will be unnecessarily eating your crawl budget.
-Because of that, your crawl budget might be gone before the crawler reaches your new page.
+Here’s the thing, as mentioned before, if your websites have a lot of redirection chains, that will be unnecessarily eating your crawl budget.
+Note that our crawl budget might be gone before the crawler even reaches your new page.

 How to know how much is your crawl budget?
 In your Search Console account, there will be a crawl section where you can check your crawl stats.

 Let’s say your website has 500 pages, and Googlebot is only crawling 10 pages on your site per day.
 That crawl budget will not be efficient enough for the new pages that you’re pumping out.

 In that case, there are a few ways to optimize your crawl budget.

 First of all, authoritative sites tend to be given a bigger and more frequent crawl budget.
 So get those backlinks.
 The more quality and relevant links pointing to your website mean your website IS of good quality and high relevance to your niche.